MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

 .. figure:: /images/AnalysisBase_parallel.png

-In short, after checking input parameters and configuring backend, ``AnalysisBase`` splits all the frames into *computation_groups* (equally sized sequencial groups of frames to be processed by each worker).
+In short, after checking input parameters and configuring the backend, ``AnalysisBase`` splits all the frames into *computation groups* (equally sized sequential groups of frames to be processed by each worker).
 All groups then get **split** between workers of a backend configured early, the main instance gets serialized and distributed between workers, and then :meth:`MDAnalysis.analysis.AnalysisBase._compute()` method gets called for all